11th Annual Sugar Bowl Classic ~ January 1, 1945

 Smarting, the Blue Devils struck back, cutting up the Tide defense as it was expected to do before.
 Cliff Lewis raced 26 yards to the Bama 1, where Davis scored.
 The half ended with the Crimson Tide ahead 19-13.

 The vaunted Duke runners began asserting themselves in the third period with Davis getting 10 straight carries and a one-yard touchdown.
-The PAT put Duke in front 20-19.
-Hugh Morrow changed that with an 80-yard interception return for a touchdown.
+The PAT put Duke back in front 20-19.
+However, the Tide’s Bobby Morrow changed that with a 75-yard interception return for a touchdown.

 Rice could scarcely contain his enthusiasm, saying the 18-year-old Gilmer, who rolled up 142 yards passing – almost a hundred yards fewer than Duke’s 336 yards rushing – was “the greatest college passer I ever saw.”